jtallison/ddem-sound-design/content/Sound-design/Unit3_Working_with_Studio_One/index.md

 For more information on installing and authorizing Studio One 6 on your device, check out the [Studio One online manual](https://s1manual.presonus.com/StudioOneReferenceManual.htm#Getting_Started_Topics/Chapter-Installation_and_Activation.htm?TocPath=_____2).

 If you will be using a Presonus audio interface or MIDI controller, I recommend installing [Presonus Universal Control](https://legacy.presonus.com/products/Universal-Control).
 This software helps to update drivers and interface with various device settings.
-If you will not be using presonus equipment, then you should make sure you have the up-to-date drivers for whichever divice you will be using.
+If you will not be using Presonus equipment, then you should make sure you have the up-to-date drivers for whichever device you will be using.

 ## Navigating Studio One 6